meteornium/C_Sharp-Projects/README.md

 # C# Projects
-C# Projects completed through The Tech Academy boot camp
+Collection of C# Projects completed while at The Tech Academy boot camp.